ajarodpaulson/lung-simulator/README.md

 ## User Stories
 - As a user, I want to be able to adjust key parameters for a respiratory system including: compliance, resistance, height, and gender
 - As a user, I want to be able observe how those parameters affect ventilation with key physical waveforms (e.g., pressure-time, volume-time, flow-time)
-- As a user, I want to be able to select pre-defined, common pathologies of the lung
+- As a user, I want to be able to select from a list of pre-defined, common pathologies of the lung
 - As a user, I want to be able to add the respiratory system profiles I've created to a saved list
-- As a user, I want to be able to view the list of profiles I've created
+- As a user, I want to be able to view and load a profile from the list of profiles I've created
 - As a user, I want to be able to observe both spontaneous and mechanical ventilation
-- As a user, I want to be able to select pre-defined modes of ventilation, adjust the settings of these modes, apply them to the respiratory system, and then observe the resulting metrics
+- As a user, I want to be able to select from pre-defined modes of ventilation, adjust the settings of these modes, apply them to the respiratory system, and then observe the resulting metrics